Module 3 - Anchorwork

 Do modern anchors mean you can use less scope?

-Why are weed and rock difficult holding grounds?
+Why are weed and rock difficult bottoms?

 Keep revising this topic